 - CPJ Safety Advisory: Covering the Coronavirus Outbreak (Committee to Protect Journalists)

-Also available in French, Spanish, Portuguese, Arabic, Russian, Turkish
+In English, French, Spanish, Portuguese, Arabic, Russian, Turkish

 - Tips for Journalists Covering COVID-19 (Global Investigative Journalism Network)

-Also available in French, Spanish, Portuguese, Arabic, Chinese, Japanese, Hindi, Vietnamese, Tigrinya, Swahili
+In English, French, Spanish, Portuguese, Arabic, Chinese, Japanese, Hindi, Vietnamese, Tigrinya, Swahili

 - Covering COVID-19: Concepts, Sources, Treatments and More (IJNet)